Awards & News

 Lisa Parasyn, Jon Comerford

-The Casting Directors Society of Canada (CDC) is the only organization in Canada to represent professional casting directors working in every medium where actors are required; film, television, commercials, theatre, industrials, and even trade shows.
+The Casting Directors Society of Canada (CDC) is the only organization in Canada to represent professional casting directors working in every medium where professional actors are required, including film, television, commercials, theatre, industrials, and even trade shows.
 We provide casting expertise in finding candidates for reality television, as well as hosts and presenters.
 We also work on the casting of non-union projects as required.
 For more information, visit https://www.castingsociety.ca.

 For more information or press inquiries, please contact: